Last modified: September 28, 2020

 - If you use a NAT environment, your server must reside in a 1:1 NAT configuration to install cPanel & WHM.

-- For a list of ports that you must open to allow cPanel & WHM services to function on your server, read our How to Configure Your Firewall for cPanel Services documentation.
+- For a list of ports that you must open to allow cPanel & WHM services to function on your server, read our How to Configure Your Firewall for cPanel & WHM Services documentation.

 The mapping process

 The system attempts to map all non-loopback IP addresses bound to any network interface on the server to a public IP address.